cmos-droner/UM-TSS/schematics v1/BUILD.md

 ##LED
 The resistor for the led is not placed on the pcb.
 Please wire the led with a 1k resistor in series between + and GND.
 Do this behind the on/off-switch off course.
 The LED-mountin hole is 6mm, I used this [led mounting clips](https://www.taydaelectronics.com/3mm-bezel-led-panel-mounting-clip.html).

+##DC in
+The UM-TSS expects 9V input voltage.
+The LM7805 has a much wider range though, so anything between 9V and 15V shouldn't be a problem.
+I use this [dc power jack](https://www.taydaelectronics.com/dc-power-jack-2-1mm-enclosed-frame-with-switch-external.html).

 ##Wiring
 Basically the wiring is self-explaining.
 Every section of the circuit has its own row of ins-/outs.
 You can use it to mount headers or just solder the parts in directly.
 All the solder pads are labeled.